ashayp22/ashayp22/README.md

 - [Recogg](https://github.com/ashayp22/Recogg) - Records classroom/club attendance in seconds using Facial Recognition (AWS), Raspberry Pi, Camera Module, and Web Interface.
 Created for 7 week summer CS internship in 2020.

-- [Word Search Solver](https://github.com/ashayp22/WordSearchSolver) - A website that uses a CNN (Convolutional Neural Network) and OpenCV to solve word search puzzles.
+- [Word Search Solver](https://github.com/ashayp22/WordSearchSolver) - A website that uses a CNN (Convolutional Neural Network) and OpenCV to help students solve word search puzzles.
 Won 2nd place at the district level for the Congressional App Challenge 2019!

-- [Calculus Cracker](https://github.com/ashayp22/Calculus-Cracker) - A website that uses Segmentation, Parsing, and a CNN (Keras + OpenCV) trained on a dataset of numbers, letters, and Greek letters to solve handwritten calculus problems.
+- [Calculus Cracker](https://github.com/ashayp22/Calculus-Cracker) - A website that uses Segmentation, Parsing, and a CNN (Keras + OpenCV) trained on a dataset of numbers, letters, and Greek letters to help math students solve handwritten calculus problems.
 Created as a first semester final project during my HS junior year.

 - [Image Captioning](https://github.com/ashayp22/Image-Captioning) - A full deep learning pipeline that generates captions for images using a CNN encoder and RNN decoder (PyTorch).